--> Sayadasite: SPEAKING SKILLS

 Your decision has to be guided by the fact that the ultimate aim is to increase production sustainably so that you have the flexibility of scaling up or down without incurring a high cost.

-Decision-Making In Marketing
+Decision-Making in Marketing

 At some point or the other in their journeys, most companies undergo rebranding.
 Usually, businesses are small initially, with only local or regional reach and branding, but as they start expanding, the need for rebranding surfaces.